-Graduates may find employment opportunities in a variety of public or private enterprises including health education, the health industry, community and non-government/charitable organizations or international aid.
+Graduates may find employment opportunities in a variety of public or private enterprises including health education, the health industry, community and nongovernment/charitable organizations or international aid.
 Careers can be further directed by the selection of a minor in Food Marketing, Food Policy, Food Safety and Quality, Food Service Management, Human Ecology, Nutrition Communication and Education, Global Health, or Physical Activity.
-Minors help position graduates for careers in lifestyle management, the community-based human ecology sector, policy-making bodies in government or nongovernment institutions, or the food industry and food service management.
+Minors help position graduates for careers in lifestyle management, the community-based human ecology sector, policy-making bodies in government or non-government UNIVERSITY OF ALBERTA institutions, or the food industry and food service management.
 Students normally select minors by the second year of their program to facilitate appropriate course selection.